For Developers

 The $config parameter is not used currently.

-The $ctx paramater contains information about the source, integration, and other metadata.
+The $ctx parameter contains information about the source, integration, and other metadata.

 The following are some example transformations that you can use as a starting point for your own.